junkdeck/dropped/README.md

-# Peakon Managers
+# Dropped

-Searchable dropdown for Peakon code challenge.
-Uses React, Redux and styled-components.
+Searchable dropdown component.
+Fetches content from API endpoint and renders in a fancy view.

 ### Instructions